-- The complex attribute feature name should only be used if the individual feature is not aggregated in a collection feature or is the most representative feature in a collection feature (see clause X.X). - The route must be covered by Depth Area features. - A Deep Water route part may overlap a Traffic Separation Scheme Lane Part feature. - To encode a complete Deep Water route, the Deep Water Route Centreline, Deep Water Route Part features, and the navigational aids features (if they are stated in the regulation defining the DW), may be aggregated using the collection feature C_AGGR (see clause X.X).
-Where it is required to indicate the name of an aggregated DW, this should be done using a Sea Area/Named Water Area feature (see clause X.X), or by populating feature name for the most representative feature in the DW.
-Where it is required to populate textual information for the DW, this should be done using an Information Area feature (see clause X.X), with complex attributes information and/or textual description (see clause X.X)-or if the information is considered essential for safe navigation, using a Caution Area feature (see clause X.X). - Deep Water routes, unlike dredged areas, are likely to be designated in offshore waters outside the immediate supervision of harbour authorities (although some do form the outer approaches to deep water ports).
+- The complex attribute feature name should only be used if the individual feature is not aggregated in a collection feature or is the most representative feature in a collection feature (see clause X.X). - The route must be covered by Depth Area features. - A Deep Water route part may overlap a Traffic Separation Scheme Lane Part feature. - To encode a complete Deep Water route, the Deep Water Route Centreline, Deep Water Route Part features, and the navigational aids features (if they are stated in the regulation defining the DW), may be collected using the named composition feature Deep Water Route (see clause X.X).
+Where it is required to indicate the name of a complete DW, this should be done using the complex attribute feature name for the Deep Water Route feature.
+Where it is required to populate textual information for the DW, this should be done using the complex attributes information and/or textual description for the Deep Water Route.

+- Deep Water routes, unlike dredged areas, are likely to be designated in offshore waters outside the immediate supervision of harbour authorities (although some do form the outer approaches to deep water ports).
 No least depth quoted can be fully guaranteed in most cases.
 Least depths within the route should be encoded by soundings as elsewhere on the ENC dataset so that the navigator will not assume that the depths are continually monitored.
 However, in those cases where a hydrographic authority feels confident to guarantee the existence of a minimum depth of water in a DW route, it must be populated using the attribute depth range minimum value. - The orientation of the Deep Water route part is defined by the centreline of the part and is related to the general direction of traffic flow in the Deep Water route. - Deep water routes may be included with other routeing measures such as traffic separation schemes to comprise a complete traffic routeing system.
-To encode the relationship between routeing measures, the C_AGGR defining each routeing measure within the system (or the relevant feature if the routeing measure consists of a single feature) may be aggregated using C_AGGR to form a hierarchical relationship (see clause X.X).
-The individual elements comprising different routeing measures must not be aggregated into a single C_AGGR. - IMO-designated Deep Water routes are listed in IMO publication "Ships' Routeing" Part C.
+To encode the relationship between routeing measures, the named composition feature defining each routeing measure within the system (or the relevant feature if the routeing measure consists of a single feature) may be collected using the named composition Traffic Separation Scheme (see clause X.X) to form a hierarchical relationship.
+The individual elements comprising different routeing measures must not be collected into a single Traffic Separation Scheme feature. - IMO-designated Deep Water routes are listed in IMO publication "Ships' Routeing" Part C.